hawthorneguild/Guides/_monsters/chaos-hound.md

 >
 > ***Bite.*** *Melee Attack Roll:* +9, reach 5ft., one target. *Hit:* 18 (3d8 + 5) Piercing damage.
 If the target is a creature, if must succeed on a DC 15 Dexterity saving throw or take an additional 9 (2d8) acid damage.
 >
 > ***Terrifying Howl.*** The chaos hound unleashes a terrifying cry.
-Each creature of the chaos hound's choice within 30 ft. must make a DC 14 Wisdom saving throw or be **frightened** of it for 1 minute.
+Each creature of the chaos hound's choice within 30 ft. must make a DC 14 Wisdom saving throw or be frightened of it for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the chaos hound's Terrifying Howl for the next 24 hours.
 >
 > ***Acid Breath (Recharge 5-6).*** The chaos hound spews forth acid in a 15 foot cone.
 Each creature in that cone must make a DC 15 Dexterity saving throw, taking 35 (10d6) acid damage or half as much on a successful save.
 >
-> ##### Devourer of Souls
->
->A chaos hound may feed on the corpse of a humanoid that it killed that has been dead for less than 10 minutes, devouring both the flesh and soul in doing so.
-This feeding takes at least 1 minute, and it destroys the victim's body.
-The victim's soul is trapped in the chaos hound for 24 hours, after which time it is digested.
-If the chaos hound dies before the soul is digested, the soul is released.
->While a humanoid's soul is trapped in a chaos hound, any form of revival that could work has only a 50 percent chance of doing so, freeing the soul from the chaos hound if it is successful.
-Once a creature's soul is digested, however, the creature may only be returned to life by a *wish* spell or divine intervention.